Web Accessibility Standards & Laws

 Signed into law in 1990 and enforced by the Department of Justice, the Americans with Disabilities Act, commonly known as ADA, is a civil rights law with a goal to provide everyone with equal access to the same opportunities.
 Similar to how the physical structure of a business requires compliance with zoning laws, building codes, and accessibility standards, website structure also requires compliance with standards and laws.
 Although it may seem that the ADA does not deal directly with website accessibility, litigation consistently shows there are two major sections of the ADA that apply to website accessibility.

 Both Title II and Title III of the ADA include the context that affects your website.
-Your business may be covered by one of these titles.- Title II of the ADA relates to public services and activities.
+Your business may be covered by one of these titles whether or not you fall under the definition of a public accommodation, have 15 or more employees, or cater to a significant clientele with vision problems using screen readers.- Title II of the ADA relates to public services and activities.

 - Title III of the ADA relates to places of public accommodations.